-Flying drones is fun, but it’s gratifying when you can fly a drone that you built yourself!
+Flying drones is fun, but it’s almost more gratifying when you can fly a drone that you built yourself!

-And perhaps more gratifying than flying your own piece of genius is saving money while doing it.
-Rather than spending several hundreds of dollars to buy a drone, you can build your own drone for as little as $99.
+And perhaps the most gratifying aspect of flying your own piece of genius: saving money while doing it.
+Rather than spend several hundreds of dollars to buy a drone, you can build your own drone for as little as $99.

 And there’s no better person then RC Hobby Review expert Jake Carter to tell you what parts you need to make your own.
 So without further ado, I’ll let Jake take it from here.